ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 Launches [06_launch_nodes/docker-compose.yml](./06_launch_nodes/docker-compose.yml).
 It contains only one node for simplicity.
 Mounts local `./data/` folder as `/data/`

-### 7. 🛠️ Compile contracts
+### 7. 🛠️ Compile the Validator Manager Contract

 After the Etna upgrade, L1s are managed by Warp messages emitted by L1.
-Currently, the most functional implementation is the [Validator manager contract](https://github.com/ava-labs/teleporter/tree/790ccce873f9a904910a0f3ffd783436c920ce97/contracts/validator-manager) in the [Teleporter Repo](https://github.com/ava-labs/teleporter).
+Currently, the most functional implementation is the [Validator Manager Contract](https://github.com/ava-labs/teleporter/tree/790ccce873f9a904910a0f3ffd783436c920ce97/contracts/validator-manager) in the [Teleporter Repo](https://github.com/ava-labs/teleporter).

 In this step, we first install the [ava-labs/foundry fork](https://github.com/ava-labs/foundry):